 - Add a Video – Adding video to the page can increase conversions by 86%.

-Landing pages are fundamental for guiding your prospects to the end of their buying journey, whether you want them to sign up for something, provide a giveaway or present a free download.
+Landing pages are fundamental for guiding your prospects to the end of their buying journey, whether you want them to sign up for something, it is important to provide a CTA, such as an exciting giveaway or a free download.

 Inbound vs. Interruption Marketing